Ascend/ModelZoo-PyTorch/PyTorch/contrib/cv/semantic_segmentation/Wseg/README.md

 ## Training

 To train a model, run `train_1P_NPU.py` or `train_8P_NPU.py` with the desired model architecture and the path to the sbd dataset:
-Attention: The performance of 8P needs to be multiplied by 8.
 ```bash
 # training 1p accuracy
 bash ./test/train_full_1P.sh --data_path=real_data_path